facg3/geniuses-team/README.md

 We are developing a web app for a Game of Thrones series with the following requirements:
 We want to be able to search for a character in the series and receive name of character,  gender, tittel  end photo.
-We want to see behind name of character from the another API.
+We want to see vvideo for character from the another API.